dommrqz/ap-labs/challenges/grand-prix/architecture/architecture.md

 - Process view: it concerns the general interaction of parts of a system, and will use the component diagram to represent it.
 ![component](component.png)

-- Physical view: it concerns the hardware parts of our system, and will use a deplyment diagram to represent it.
+- Physical view: it concerns the hardware parts of our system, and will use a deployment diagram to represent it.
 ![deploy](deploy.png)

 Conclusions